AtMoDat/DKRZ_GirlsDay23/README.md

-# DKRZ_GirlsDay23
+# DKRZ_GirlsDay22
-Lecture and Python exercises on fire monitoring with satellites: Girl's Day 2023@DKRZ
+DKRZ's contribution to the MPI-M Girl's Day 2022